gorse-io/docs/src/docs/deploy/binary.md

 ### Flags of Gorse-in-one

-There are commend line flags for Gorse-in-one:
+There are command line flags for Gorse-in-one:

 | <FontIcon icon="rightarrow"/> | Flag | Default Value | Description |
 |-|-|-|-|